By Cathy Brown, Updates by Lydia Carey

 Uruguay has long been attractive to foreign investors for many reasons.
-According to Henry Arguello, who owns the ultra-luxury travel consulting agency Curiocity Travel and sells and rents homes through Curiocity Villas, Uruguay is the place to buy because “It has a long standing tradition of observance for the law and respect for private property, which has never been jeopardized throughout any changes of government.
-This creates an ideal framework for real estate investment.
-Uruguay also has strict banking secrecy laws, which means that banks cannot share any of your financial information with any party, including the government of Uruguay or any other government.
-It is a tax haven for companies and individuals to operate under the radar in terms of privacy, as they only tax income generated inside of Uruguay.
-It is also been granted the qualification of ‘investment grade’ by Duff and Phelps and IBCA.”
-Arguello should know.
-He has over 10 years of experience navigating the world of the Punta elite, and pulls down some of the most impressive real estate deals in all of Punta in terms of numbers and exclusivity.
+According to Enrique Argüello, who has owned the ultra-luxury travel consulting agency Curiocity Travel since 2002 and sells and rents homes through Curiocity Villas, Uruguay is the place to buy because “It has a long standing tradition of observance for the law and respect for private property, as well as free flow of capital and equal treatment for non-residents, which has never been jeopardized throughout any changes of government.
+This creates an ideal framework for real estate investment.”

-Bob Bauman noted in International Living that foreigners need only an established address in the country to get a residency permit.
+As Bob Bauman writes in International Living, foreigners need only an established address in the country to get a residency permit.
 Once that is granted, “You keep your status as long as you do not live outside of the country for more than three years.”
 In other words, you don’t have to live here even part of every year to enjoy the benefits of being a resident.

-All of these benefits mean that cash-rich investors from all over the world are clamoring to pump their money into this hot spot.
+All of this means that cash-rich investors from all over the world are clamoring to pump their money into this hot spot.
 Only a few places in the Americas can compete with Punta del Este in terms of prestige, and the prices of prime beach locations can rival those in the Hamptons, Monaco, and Monte Carlo.
-And although you might have sticker shock at first when looking into real estate here (average asking prices for premium condo units skyrocketed from $1900 a square meter in 2005 to $4000 a square meter/$370 a square foot in 2010), all projections point to the fact that average price increases of up to 50% are forecasted for the next ten years.
-Properties are flying off the market, with almost 5 million dollars in real estate sales per day closing in the Department of Maldonado, which is 110% more than in 2010.
+And although you might have sticker shock at first when looking into real estate here (average asking prices for premium condo units range from $3,500 to $7,500 per square meter), the market has remained strong over the last twenty years and is expected to stay that way.
+"In time you always win here," says Argüello, who himself has been investing in property here for years.

 A Straightforward Purchase Process in Uruguay